Papal iPad fetches $30,500 at auction in Uruguay

 "May you do something good with it," Uruguayan priest Gonzalo Aemilius recalled being told by the Argentina-born pope when he handed over the iPad.

-Aemilius in turn donated the tablet to the Francisco de Paysandu high school, located about 370 kilometers (230 miles)north of the capital, Montevideo.
+Aemilius in turn donated the tablet to the Francisco de Paysandu high school, located about 370 kilometres (230 miles)north of the capital, Montevideo.

 School officials said that after a string of failed attempts to sell the iPad through auction houses Christie's and Sotheby's they were offering the iPad through local auction house Castells.